Lambosaurus/hives-and-torches/systems/statuses.md

  - All [attacks](rolls.md#attacks) against a marked character are made with an [advantage](rolls.md#advantage).

 ## Blinded
-A blinded foe has lost the ability to see their foes.
+A blinded character has lost the ability to see their foes.

  - All foes are considered [hidden](#hidden).